department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/contaminated-drinking-water-at-camp-lejeune.md

 ### How do I get these benefits as a family member?

-You’ll need to apply for benefits.
+You’ll need to file a claim for benefits.

-**You can apply in 1 of 2 ways:**
+**You can file a claim in 1 of 2 ways:**

 -	[Fill out a Camp Lejeune Family Member Application (VA Form 10-10068) online](https://www.clfamilymembers.fsc.va.gov/Home/Index?ReturnUrl=%2FApp%2FStepApplicant), **or**